Harrison Barnes NBA Playoffs Player Props: Kings vs. Warriors

-The Sacramento Kings, Harrison Barnes included, match up versus the Golden State Warriors at 10:00 PM ET on Thursday in the 2023 NBA Playoffs.
+Harrison Barnes and his Sacramento Kings teammates match up versus the Golden State Warriors in the 2023 NBA Playoffs, at 3:30 PM ET on Sunday.

-With prop bets available for Barnes, let's examine some stats and trends to help you find good wagers.
+Let's look at Barnes' prop bets, and some stats and trends to help you find good wagers.

 Harrison Barnes Prop Bets vs. the Warriors